mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/transaction-record-consent-request-expected-actions-semantics.md

-the consent is stored in the consent repository
+The consent is stored in the consent repository